Pokémon Adventures: Black 2 & White 2

 The plot of Pokémon Black 2 and White 2 is a special class trip arc.
-It follows Blake (Lack-Two in Japan), a member of the International Police who seeks to arrest the seven sages and the other Neo Team Plasma members, and Whitley (Whi-Two in Japan), a former member of Team Plasma yearning for the return of N. They are new students in Cheren's class along with Hugh, who vows himself to defeat Neo Team Plasma and get the Purrloin they stole for his sister back.
-Neo Team Plasma's plans now are to take over the Unova region and awaken the legendary Pokémon named Kyurem.
+It follows Blake (Lack-Two in Japan), a member of the International Police who seeks to arrest the seven sages and the other Black Team Plasma members, and Whitley (Whi-Two in Japan), a former member of Team Plasma yearning for the return of N. They are new students in Cheren's class along with Hugh, who vows himself to defeat Black Team Plasma and get the Purrloin they stole for his sister back.
+Black Team Plasma's plans now are to take over the Unova Region and awaken the Legendary Pokémon named Kyurem.

 The serialization of the story arc began in July 2013.
 On September 27, 2016, it was announced that the chapter would be published digitally in Shogakukan's "Sunday Web Every".
 It began on October 4, 2016, and released each chapter of volume 52 on a weekly basis before continuing on to the first round of volume 53 on a monthly basis starting November 22, 2016.
 Another hiatus occurred following February 2018, but serialization resumed in March 2019 until its completion in April 2020.
 Its regular volumes publication began in December 2014 and concluded in May 2020.

 X & Y

 The X & Y chapter focuses on a depressed boy named X, who won a major tournament as a child, and Y (full name Yvonne Gabena), a girl who dreams of becoming a Sky Trainer.
-X has been forced out of hiding when the two legendary Pokémon blow up his town.
-Soon, he meets up with a group called Team Flare who tries to steal his tool that enables mega evolution.
-X, Y, and their companions, Shauna, Tierno, and Trevor have to try to escape Team Flare by seeking a place where they can go in peace; however, the plan doesn't go like X and his friends want.
+X has been forced out of hiding when two Legendary Pokémon, Xerneas and Yveltal blow up his town.
+Soon, he meets up with a group called Team Flare who tries to steal his tool that enables Mega Evolution.
+X, Y, and their companions, Shauna, Tierno, and Trevor have to try to escape Team Flare by seeking a place where they can go in peace; however, the plan does not go like X, Y and friends want.

 Serialization of this story arc began in October 2013 and concluded in November 2016.
-The publication of the X & Y chapter in the regular volumes format began in May 2020 and concluded in February 2022.
+The publication of the X & Y chapter in the regular volume format began in May 2020 and concluded in February 2022.